 Generally, mail/packages sent by USPS will go to the on-campus post office before being placed in the student's mailbox.
-If the mail is too large to fit, a notice will be placed in the mailbox directing the student to retrieve the mail from the on-campus post office.
+Residents of Madison, Ouachita, and Masur Hall must go to the ULM Post Office to pick up mail since there is no mailbox available in those buildings.
+If the mail is too large to fit into a mailbox, a notice will be placed in the mailbox directing the student to retrieve the mail from the on-campus post office and they must provide a student ID to pick up the mail.